EwenG/badigeon/API.md

 Arglists: `([out-path main] [out-path main {:keys [os-type script-path script-header command classpath jvm-opts args]}])`

-Write a start script for the bundle under "out-path", using the "main" parameter as the CLojure namespace defining the -main method entry point.
+Write a start script for the bundle under "out-path", using the "main" parameter as the Clojure namespace defining the -main method entry point.
   - os-type: Either the badigeon.bundle.windows-like constant or the badigeon.bundle.posix-like constant, depending on the wanted script type.
 Default to badigeon.bundle.posix-like .
   - script-path: The output path of the script, relative to the "out-path" parameter.
 Default to bin/run.sh or bin/run.bat, depending on the os-type .
   - script-header: A string prefixed to the script.
 Default to "#!/bin/sh